 While USDA loans do not require PMI, they do have their own program-related fees: the upfront guarantee fee and the annual fee.

-The guarantee fee is typically around 1% of the total loan amount, while the annual fee is 0.35% of the loan balance, which is rolled into the monthly payment.
+The guarantee fee is currently 1% of the total loan amount, while the annual fee is 0.35% of the loan balance, which is rolled into the monthly payment.
 Despite these fees, USDA program costs are often lower than the expenses associated with private mortgage insurance or fees from other loan programs.

 Longer Underwriting Timeline